rolanrod/LLM-Notes/large_language_models.md

   <img src="https://github.com/user-attachments/assets/3c61e95c-7396-409c-bc37-c0360b1aff86" alt="IMG_E5369BB463C6-1" width="450">
 </p>

+In addition to MLM, the original BERT paper also introduced a next stentence prediction (NSP) objective in which the model is given two segments of text and must predict whether the second segment follows the first in the original corpus.
+While its use has since been debated (and often removed in later models), it was initially introduced to help BERT model relationships more macroscopically at the sentence level.

+BERT’s true impact came not just from its architecture, but from the pre-train + fine-tune paradigm it popularized.
+Once pretrained on massive corpora (Wikipedia and BookCorpus), BERT could be _fine-tuned_ with minimal task-specific data by attaching lightweight heads to the model for classification, question answering, or token-level tasks like named entity recognition.
+This transfer learning approach led to state-of-the-art results on benchmarks like GLUE and SQuAD at the time of release.

+While BERT set a new standard, it had limitations: it was not generative and the NSP objective was later shown to be of limited value.
+Successors like RoBERTa removed NSP and used dynamic masking, DistilBERT compressed BERT via knowledge distillation for speed, and ALBERT reduced parameter count by sharing weights across layers.

+Together, these developments solidified BERT’s legacy as a foundation of modern natural language understanding, even as generative models like GPT and encoder-decoder models like T5 expanded the frontier.

 ## Pre-Training + Post-Training: How to Build a Large Language Model
 The original GPT was trained in two stages: first, a large-scaled unsupervised language modeling phase, referred to as _pre-training_, and a second supervised _post-training_ phase on specific downstream tasks like question answering.